pyccel/psydac/docs/output.md

-# Psydac's outputs
+# PSYDAC's outputs
 ## Structure
-Psydac has a class meant to take care of outputing simulation results.
+PSYDAC has a class meant to take care of outputing simulation results.
 This class, named `OuputManager` is located in `psydac/api/postprocessing.py`.
 It writes `FemSpace` related information in the Yaml syntax.
 The file looks like this:
 ```yaml
 ndim: 2